WordPress/gutenberg/packages/dataviews/README.md

 ]
 ```

+Each field is an object with the following properties:

 -   `id`: identifier for the field.
 Unique.
 -   `header`: the field's name to be shown in the UI.
 -   `getValue`: function that returns the value of the field.